-Great and Sooty Shearwaters sometimes dominate the ocean during the second half of summer.
-Wilson's Storm-petrels can be abundant on some days.
-Some of the world's biggest colonies of Leach's Storm-petrels nest along the Maine coast, too, but their nocturnal habits make them difficult to find.
+Great and Sooty Shearwaters often dominate the ocean during the second half of summer.
+Wilson's Storm-petrels can be abundant.
+Some of the world's biggest colonies of Leach's Storm-petrels also nest along the Maine coast, but their nocturnal habits make them difficult to find.
 In August, after breeding, they are sometimes seen in daylight from the whale-watch boats, especially off Acadia National Park.
 Bar Harbor Whale Watch is outstanding for pelagic species during its whale trips.
 Northern Gannets are frequent sights.
 Red and Red-necked Phalaropes gather offshore by the thousands later in summer.

 A few Northern Fulmars are seen, and their numbers increase late in the season.
 Parasitic and Pomarine Jaegers are regularly seen from whale-watch boats, and a Long-tailed Jaeger is spotted in most years.
 Great and South Polar Skuas are seen sporadically, and seem to be on the increase.
 All of the local alcid species are possible, especially in post-breeding dispersal.

 Currently, the number of boat tours for pelagic birding in Maine is increasing.
 Maine Audubon offers the largest tour in autumn.
 Its annual trip on the Bar Harbor Whale Watch boats from Bar Harbor attracts birders from all over the world.
 In 2007, Maine Audubon began organizing additional trips to Matinicus Rock.
 Check the Event Schedule at Maine Audubon or call 207-781-2330.

 Interestingly, Northern Gannets, Black-legged Kittiwakes, Great and Sooty Shearwaters, Razorbills, and Common Murres are often seen from the Grand Manan ferry.